The Blue Water Task Force

 Help Spread the News: We are constantly looking for new ways to communicate the valuable information we gain to the public so that they can benefit from the information and stay safe.
 We also strive to communicate our data to politicians, agencies, and localities in the hopes that our data will lead to responsible policy decisions and ultimately, to clean waterways and beaches everywhere.
 Volunteers are needed to help analyze and publish the results of the water quality monitoring, and of their own experiences.

 Tell us your Stories: Dirty water in your area?
 Getting sick while surfing?
-Report illnesses that may be caused by the water on our ocean illness survey- CLICK HERE to fill out an ocean illness survey.
+CLICK HERE to fill out an Ocean Illness Report that may be caused by the water.

 Join the BWTF Committee: Committee members meet (along with any other interested members of the public) during the year to discuss the status of the water quality monitoring program, how the program can be expanded, and how we can better educate and integrate the public into this important program.
 Committee members also keep the chapter informed of local water quality issues.